luisott/palma-ui/src/docs/README.md

 It also redefines some of the default styles (if used with provided theme) to offer a more modern and minimal design (e.g. less/simpler shadows, smoother transitions and less color changes in interactions).

-Palma UI should be used in addition to Material UI in your project as it's not meant to replace it, just compliment it with new components and styles.
+Palma UI needs to be used in addition to Material UI in your project as it's not meant to replace it, just compliment it with new components and different styles.

 This library allows for tree shaking so that only the components you use end up in your bundle, read more [here](https://material-ui.com/guides/minimizing-bundle-size)